IT’S A BEST BUY BECAUSE:

 The 3rd-row seating is a bit tight, and True Touchpad infotainment interface is tedious.

 Like all new Acuras, the MDX does not offer traditional stand-alone options.

 WHAT IS IT?

-The EPA rates the MDX at 20 mpg city/27 highway with front drive and 19/26 with AWD (19/25 in A-Spec form).
-The Sport Hybrid is rated at 26 mpg city/27 highway/27 combined—an increase of 7 mpg in city driving over the non-hybrid all-wheel-drive MDX.
-In Consumer Guide® testing, an all-wheel-drive MDX with the Advance and Entertainment Packages averaged 18.3 mpg in 55-percent highway driving, and a Sport Hybrid with the Advance Package averaged 25.4 mpg in 55-percent highway driving.
+The EPA rates the MDX at 19 mpg city/26 highway with front drive and 19/25 with AWD; the Type S is rated at 17/21.
+In Consumer Guide® testing, an MDX Advance averaged 20.3 mpg in 60-percent highway driving.
 Acura recommends premium-grade gasoline.

 VALUE IN CLASS